 After all, Greece’s first philharmonic orchestra and the first school of fine arts were established on the Ionian island.
 Today, Corfu boasts a total of seventeen philharmonic orchestras.

-Due to the 400 years of Venetian rule, which lasted from 1388-1797, Corfu absorbed much more European culture and influence than it did from the mainland of Greece.
+Due to the four hundred years of Venetian rule, which lasted from 1388 to 1797, Corfu absorbed much more European culture and influence than it did from the mainland of Greece.
 While the rest of Greece spent centuries in the dark under Ottoman rule, Corfiots were enjoying the finer things in life and were part of the wider European family culturally.

-The forming of philharmonic orchestras and bands was part of a wider trend which flourished in Europe during the nineteenth century, which saw thousands of music associations founded across the continent.
+The forming of philharmonic orchestras and bands was part of a wider trend which flourished in Europe during the nineteenth century and saw thousands of music associations founded across the continent.
 Thanks to their studies at European universities, Corfiots became part of this musical trend.

 Corfu’s philharmonic bands are particularly famous for their performances during Easter celebrations.
 For Greeks, Corfu is one of the top destinations for Easter vacations, mainly due to its many unique and colorful Easter traditions.

 The origin of philharmonic orchestras and bands on Corfu dates back to 1837, when, upon the death of King William IV of England, his niece, Queen Victoria, prohibited the participation of the British Army Band in Orthodox religious events, particularly in the Litany of the Holy Relic of Agios Spyridon.